 An aneurysm is an arterial dilation to a size 1.5 times larger than the usual.
-A visceral artery aneurysm (VAAS) is most commonly observed in the splenic (60%) or the hepatic artery (14-20%)-1.
-Pseudoaneurysms are due to hemorrhage from the injured artery into the surrounding tissues, with the leaking blood collecting in a cavimunicates with the arterial lumen; because of the extant high blood pressure its risk of rupture is high 1.
+A visceral artery aneurysm (VAAS) is most commonly observed in the splenic (60%) or the hepatic artery (14-20%) 1.
+Pseudoaneurysms are due to hemorrhage from the injured artery into the surrounding tissues, with the leaking blood collecting in a cavity surrounding the artery.
+This newly formed cavity communicates with the arterial lumen; because of the extant high blood pressure its risk of rupture is high 1.